 Creating haptic experiences often entails inventing, modifying, or selecting specialized hardware.
 However, experience designers are rarely engineers, and 30 years of haptic inventions are buried in a fragmented literature that describes devices mechanically rather than by potential purpose.
 We conceived of Haptipedia to unlock this trove of examples: Haptipedia presents a device corpus for exploration through metadata that matter to both device and experience designers.
 It is a taxonomy of device attributes that go beyond physical description to capture potential utility, applied to a growing database of 105 grounded force-feedback devices, and accessed through a public visualization that links utility to morphology.
 Haptipedia's design was driven by both systematic review of the haptic device literature and rich input from diverse haptic designers.
 We describe Haptipedia's reception (including hopes it will redefine device reporting standards) and our plans for its sustainability through community participation.

-Hands-on demonstration presented at the EuroHaptics Conference, June 2018 (misc)
+Hands-on demonstration presented at EuroHaptics, Pisa, Italy, June 2018 (misc)

 How many haptic devices have been proposed in the last 30 years?
 How can we leverage this rich source of design knowledge to inspire future innovations?
 Our goal is to make historical haptic invention accessible through interactive visualization of a comprehensive library – a Haptipedia – of devices that have been annotated with designer-relevant metadata.
 In this demonstration, participants can explore Haptipedia’s growing library of grounded force feedback devices through several prototype visualizations, interact with 3D simulations of the device mechanisms and movements, and tell us about the attributes and devices that could make Haptipedia a useful resource for the haptic design community.